 Alternative currencies are being issued left, right and centre these days.
 So what’s stopping Scotland issuing its own currency?
-Really?
-(Did you know there is a SpainCoin?)
+(Did you not know that Spain already has SpainCoin?)

-Truth is, Scottish institutions already issue their own currency.
-The Scottish pound is pretty much a private currency that just happens to be pegged to the Bank of England pound thanks to Scottish banks being part of the BoE central bank system and collateralising every note they issue with a sterling asset of some sort as a result.
+Well, what most people don’t realise is that Scottish institutions already issue their own currency because the Scottish pound is already a private currency.
+Nobody notices, however, because it’s so sophisticatedly pegged to the Bank of England pound thanks to Scottish banks being part of the BoE central bank system and collateralising every note they issue with a sterling asset of some sort.

 For as long as the Scottish banks have the sterling collateral needed to maintain the 1:1 valuation, there is no reason for the value of the Scottish pound to disconnect from that of the UK pound.
 Read more